npversteegh/ht-fetch-ids/README.rst

 ht-fetch-ids
 ============

-ht-fetch-ids is a set of Python command line tools for reconciling tabular files of bibliographic identifiers to HathiTrust volume IDs using the `HathiTrust Bibliographic API <https://www.hathitrust.org/bib_api>`_ intended to automate the creation of HathiTrust Research Center `Worksets <https://analytics.hathitrust.org/staticworksets>`_ based on Innovative Sierra catalog searches.
-It takes delimited multi-value tables of OCLC, LCCN, and ISBN/ISSN identifiers exported from Innovative Sierra using its `Create Lists <https://innovative.libguides.com/sierra/reports>`_ feature and prints the resulting matches to ``stdout`` in the CSV flavor of the user's choice.
+ht-fetch-ids is a package of Python command line tools for reconciling tabular files of bibliographic identifiers to HathiTrust volume IDs using the `HathiTrust Bibliographic API <https://www.hathitrust.org/bib_api>`_.
+It is intended to automate the creation of HathiTrust Research Center `Worksets <https://analytics.hathitrust.org/staticworksets>`_ based on Innovative Sierra catalog searches.
+It takes column-delimited multi-cell-value files of OCLC, LCCN, and ISBN/ISSN identifiers exported from Sierra using its `Create Lists <https://innovative.libguides.com/sierra/reports>`_ reporting feature and prints the resulting matches to ``stdout`` in the CSV flavor of the user's choice.

 Installation
 ============